-This organization has most of the bugs worked out, and the volunteers are happy and loyal.
-There are now enough trained volunteers to have a couple of additional volunteers in the office who take care of other office tasks, helping the organization even more.
+This approach may work for an organization that has most of the bugs worked out, and if the volunteers are happy and loyal.
+Also, you would need enough trained volunteers to have a couple of additional volunteers in the office who take care of other office tasks, helping the organization even more.

 Consider Finding and Using "Skilled" Volunteers

-Research has shown that nonprofits don't use skilled volunteers (also called pro bono work) as often as they should.
+Many nonprofits don't use skilled volunteers—also called pro bono work—as often as they should.
 Ask your local corporate foundations if they have a skilled volunteer program, or apply for a pro bono grant through the Taproot Foundation.